Chair Guide

 “Distribution of private information that originates in official South Pacific discussion areas, excluding private messages, without the express written permission of the relevant officials or institutions shall be considered Espionage.”
 The Criminal Code makes you as the Chair the relevant official to grant such written permission for discussions on private Assembly venues!

-For threads in the Private Halls of the Assembly, there is a semi-formal way for legislators to request releasing discussions: The Private Threads Declassification System.
+For threads in the Private Halls of the Assembly, there is a semi-formal way for legislators to request releasing discussions: The Private Topics Declassification System.
 There, legislators can make a post if they’d like to have private threads released, usually using the application form code included in the thread’s O.P.
 You can then approve or deny the request at your discretion, but remember that transparency for the public is always a good thing, so you should approve the request if there is no harm to be done by releasing the requested threads.
 If you approve a request, move the respective threads to the public Assembly forum, depending on the age of a thread.
 How moving threads works is described in detail in the Other Duties > Housekeeping > Archive Inactive Discussions sub-section.

 Personal Projects

 That’s basically it for all your official duties that are set out in law (or derived from it)!
 However, as the head of the Assembly, you’re free to run your own projects, be it for outreach, integration, or anything, really.
 Maybe you even promised to do such a thing in your campaign!
-Previous Chairs have started many projects, and maybe you’d like to continue some—a list of all currently active Chair projects is located here.

 And With All That Said…